-"Site" shall mean a parcel of land described by a unique legal description.
+"Site" shall mean a parcel of land on which the Project will be developed, described by a unique legal description which will encumbered by the Extended Use Agreement.
 A Project may consist of multiple Sites.

 "Supportive Living Facility" or "SLF" shall mean a residential setting that meets the requirements of Subpart B of 89 Illinois Administrative Code 146.